 Ting-Ting Yen Accompanist

-Ting-Ting received her DMA in Violin Performance, studying with Sally O’Reilly, and a Masters in Collaborative Piano with Timothy Lovelace at the University of Minnesota.
-She also holds a Masters degree from Manhattan School of Music.
+Dr. Yen received her D.M.A. in Violin Performance, studying with Sally O’Reilly, and a Master’s in Collaborative Piano with Timothy Lovelace at the University of Minnesota.
+She also received orchestral training from Roger Frisch, associate concertmaster of the Minnesota Orchestra and holds a Master’s Degree in Violin Performance from Manhattan School of Music (New York, NY).